Bryannpzz/cpp-student-management-system/README.md

 Features
 - Add students
 - Display student records
+- Automatically save student data to a file
-- Store student data using files
+- Load saved student data when the program starts

 Concepts Used
 - Classes and objects